Read before use

 Controlling the Device using applications or cloud services

-If you choose to use the Device with the Shelly Cloud mobile application and Shelly Cloud service, instructions on how to connect the Device to the Cloud and control it through the Shelly App can be found in the Shelly Application Guide.
+If you choose to use the Device with the Shelly Cloud mobile application and Shelly Cloud service, instructions on how to connect the Device to the Cloud and control it through the Shelly App can be found in the Shelly Smart Control Guide.

 The Shelly Mobile Application and Shelly Cloud service are not conditions for the Device to function properly.
 This Device can be used stand-alone or with various other home automation platforms and protocols.